Tesla logo & mining hammer (part of research by Georges Senga)

 Research in process

-The project is designed as a collaborative research by a (still growing) group of visual artists and will result in a series of new (collaborative) art works, reflective texts and (educational) working materials.
-While each of the participants approaches On-Trade-Off from his or her own artistic interests and medium, their works will sprout from collectively developed knowledge and research material around the subject, to be used as open source / shared materials, introducing a more sustainable method of (art) production.
+The project is designed as a collaborative research activity by a (still growing) group of visual artists and critical thinkers that results in a series of new (collaborative) art works, reflective texts and (educational) working materials.
+While each of the participants approaches On-Trade-Off from his or her own interest and specialism, looking at different raw materials, the history of electricity, market speculation, or social and economic inequality, their works come about from collectively developed knowledge and research material around the subject, to be used as open source / shared materials, introducing a more sustainable method of (art) production.
+This so-called ‘Banque Collectif’ exists both physically, consisting of books and objects, and digital, as a collection of articles and other source material that are accessible online, bringing to light the undervalued global interdependence and interconnectedness.

 On-Trade-Off is developed in relation to the larger framework of Triangular Trade, a project initiated by Enough Room for Space in 2017.
 Triangular Trade investigates the influence of transport and trade of pivotal materials like rubber, oil, ivory, copper, diamonds, gold, cotton and uranium, but also people, on exponential economic growth, the creation of nations and other power structures.
 The project traces back the origin of the different materials and follows their (r)evolutionary paths as they are processed and transformed into 'world changing wonders'.